adaltas/node-nikita-docs/src/md/about/introduction.md

 * Test
   We carefully crafted a comprehensive and intuitive API.
 The code is easy is comprehend and it looks good.
 It make the writing of tests a pleasant experience, we hope you will agree with us.
 * Versioning
   In Nikita, everything is a file.
-No database to persist state, no agent to deploy and monitor, no server to expose any API.
+No database to persist states, no agent to deploy and monitor, no server to expose any API.
 You could implement such dependencies but you are not forced to.
-Because everything is a file, it is very easy to version you source code in code and rely on NPM, the Node.js package manager, to package your code and its release versions.
+Because everything is a file, it is very easy to version you source code with any SCM (Git, Mercurial...) and rely on NPM, the Node.js package manager, to package your code and its release versions.

-, version, configure and deploy.
+* Configure
+  Passing configuration properties, whether it comes from a flat file, process argument or a database, is super easy, just pass a vanilla JavaScript object to your actions.
+* Deploy
+  Because it only rely on files, deploy Nikita is easy.
+It can fully rely on version control and is quickly integrated to a CI/CD workflow if requested.
+There is nothing to install on the target machine and Nikita itself will not install anything either for its own purpose.
+On the host machine, only the Node.js engine to execute the code and NPM to deploy its dependency are expected.